fnadalin/GBC_SUM159PT_paper/README.md

 The experiment number represent the infection, so that GBC IDs from samples in the same experiment refer to the same GBC sequence.
 Note that the order of the experiments matters ("1" must be executed before "1\_invivo\_treated").

-The output will contain the list of GBC sequences and the associated statistics (see [barcode_groups](https://gitlab.ebi.ac.uk/francesca/barcode_groups) for details).
+The output is the list of GBC sequences and the associated statistics (see [barcode_groups](https://github.com/fnadalin/barcode_groups) for details).

 ### 2. Clone estimate (bulk samples)